Other Foods While Breastfeeding

 Father With Baby Daughter In Sling Multi-Tasking Working From Home On Laptop

-Breast milk is the best and only food your baby will need until 4 to 6 months old.
-There’s no real advantage to adding other foods or milks before then, except under special circumstances.
+Breast milk is the best and only your will need until 4 to 6 months old.
+There’s no real advantage to adding other or milks before then, except under circumstances.

 Vitamin D